simo1c/GateMeClass/manual/readme.md

 print(res$cell_signatures)
 ```

-### Section 2.
+### Method 2.
 Annotation of cytometry data extracting the marker table from an annotated reference dataset

 <p align="justify">
 In this section, we will use GateMeClass to extract a marker table from an already annotated reference cytometry dataset (training set) to annotate our current dataset (control set).
 For a matter of semplicity, we will use the same dataset (Levine32) as training and control set.
 The <u>GateMeClass_train</u> function takes in input two main parameters, an expression matrix of the reference dataset and the corresponding labels and returns in output a marker table: